PrestaShop/prestashop.github.io/news/_posts/2020-03-11-improvements-on-contributors-board.md

 But, at the end, the question remains: how can a contributor show their knowledge, their expertise, and their investment in the project to their customers.

-This is why it is time to improve the Contributors board.
+This is why it is time to improve the Contributors' board.
 Let's see what is on the schedule already.

 ## The current plan